“Buy Now Pay Later” Is Keeping You Broke

 BNPL

 Buy now, pay later services have moved far beyond financing large purchases.
-In 2025, consumers can use buy now, pay later options for everyday expenses like food delivery, coffee, clothing, and groceries.
-While this shift may seem convenient, it signals growing financial strain and raises concerns about consumer debt, repayment risk, and long-term financial stability.
+In 2025, consumers used buy now, pay later options for everyday expenses like food delivery, coffee, clothing, and groceries.2 While this shift may seem convenient, it signals growing financial strain and raises concerns about consumer debt, repayment risk, and long-term financial stability.

 Understanding how buy now, pay later works, who uses it, and where it creates risk is essential as these services become more embedded in daily spending.